JeNeSuisPasDave/AdventOfCode-2025/notes.md

 A much more elegant solution than the Part 1 mess.
 And fewer LOC as well.

 It passes unit tests and the example, so I'm ready to try the downloaded data.

+**15:49**

+I ran the data and posted the answer.
+It was correct.
+I shared on bsky.app and the Twit discord.

+Woot!